European Union Trademark

 - Invalidity of the European Union Trademark

-In addition, said action may also be based on any of the relative grounds for refusal.
+The invalidity action may be based on whether absolute grounds for refusal or on relative grounds for refusal.
 In this case, the action must be filed by the owner of the prior right.

 Likewise, a European Union Trademark may be cancelled if the trademark owner acted in bad faith when it filed the European Union trademark application.